misspy-dev/misspy-rewrite/README.md

 # misspy
 > [!WARNING]
-> This is in the development phase.
+> It is in the development phase and very many features are missing.
 Do not use in a production environment.

 Fast, asynchronous misskey API framework.